 - Policies and coverage can change at any time, without warning.
 This article is only intended as general advice.
 Please check your own policy carefully and visit Pacific Blue Cross for up to date information.

 - You must apply for coverage before leaving on your trip.
 World Nomads is one of the only insurers we’ve found that offer insurance if you’ve already left on your trip.

-You can purchase the Pacific Blue Cross travel plan by filling an online quote and paying through credit card.
-If you want to pay by cheque, you can mail your application and cheque, or come into the Vancouver office.
+You can learn more about the Pacific Blue Cross travel plan by filling an online quote or come into the Vancouver office.

 Want to Compare Pacific Blue Cross Plans with Other Travel Insurance Policies?

 The easiest way to compare Canadian travel insurance rates is to use a comparison website.